 Location: Highfield Campus

-You will have a PhD in nursing or health services research, and have experience of both quantitative and qualitative research methods.
-Knowledge of health care delivery is needed, experience of working in nursing would be an advantage.
-You will be able to work well independently and as part of the project team, liaising with colleagues within University of Southampton, researchers in the EU consortium, and with a range of staff (including Directors of Nursing) at participating NHS hospital Trusts.
+You will have a PhD, experience of project management of both quantitative and qualitative research methods.
+Knowledge of health care delivery and NHS workforce is needed.
+A background of health economics, labour market analysis, or workforce research would be an advantage.
+You should be able to work well independently and as part of the project team, liaising with colleagues within University of Southampton, and collaborating organisations.
 Strong communication skills and attention to detail are essential.

-Situated within one of the UK’s leading research Universities, Health Sciences research ranks first in the UK, and nursing at University of Southampton ranks 9th in the world and 3nd in UK (QS Rankings 2021).
-The Health Workforce Research group contributes significantly to the school’s reputation for international excellence in both the quality and impact of its research, influencing practice on policy on nurse staffing and work organisation nationally and world-wide.
+Our interdisciplinary team includes health service researchers, nurses, psychologists, health economists, operational researchers and workforce experts.
+We provide a friendly, supportive environment for research group staff.
+Situated within one of the UK’s leading research Universities, the School of Health Sciences ranks top in the UK for providing an environment with supports research (REF 2021).
+Nursing at University of Southampton ranks 2nd in the UK and 5th in the world (QS Rankings 2022).
+Our research group contributes significantly to the school’s reputation for international excellence in research, influencing practice on policy on nurse staffing and work organisation nationally and world-wide.

-You should submit your completed online application form at www.jobs.soton.ac.uk.
+You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Lizzie Cessford on +44 (0) 23 8059 2750.
-Please quote reference 1564121CF number on all correspondence.
+If you need any assistance, please call Holly Shergold (HR Recruitment Team) on +44 (0) 23 8059 4043 or email firstname.lastname@example.org Please quote reference 1989222CF on all correspondence.